deinsoftware/swpm/README.md

 #### Clean

-This command not exist in the package managers, but is one of the most repetitive tasks, deleting files.
+This command does not exist in the package managers, but is one of the most repetitive tasks, deleting files.

 ```bash
 swpm clean [args]